CIRCULAR CASE 3

 Dušan Holešek (DH): Construction SME in charge of the implementing the developed solution in the demonstration site.

-The demonstration will take place in a section/area of 70 metres of length of the Slovenian railway.
-WPA/PSD composite will be filled in layers of about 15 cm.
+Case Study 3 uses the ash coming from the energy recovery of paper waste combined with the sludge generated in the deinking process of the recycled fibres.
+The combination constitutes as a new backfill which replaces gravel material avoiding landfilling.
+The demonstration will take place in a section/area of 70m of length of the Slovenian railway.
+WPA/PSD composite will be filled in layers of about 15cm.
 These layers will be compacted separately and covered at the top with protective vegetation.

 The gabion retaining walls will be filled will gravel material, as standard material for gabions.
 The WPA/DPS composite will be used as backfilling material between gabions and slope (unstable soil or rock).
 The composite will be mixed and installed properly, together with an adequate drainage system and the protective covering layer above the landslide.
 The slope stability will be calculated by numerical methods based on geotechnical properties determined in ZAG´s geo-mechanical laboratory and with onsite testing in the landslide area.
 The advantages of the innovative solution are: